cucumber/compatibility-kit/CONTRIBUTING.md

 ## The packages

-At the moment, there are two packages: a npm one, and a ruby gem.
+At the moment, there are two packages: a NPM one, and a Ruby gem.

-- the [npm package](./javascript/) bundles the kit with step definitions implemented in TypeScript.
+- The [NPM package](./javascript/) bundles the features and NDJSON lines and expects step definitions implemented in TypeScript for whatever the consumer is
-- the [ruby gem](./ruby), in addition of the kit and its step definitions written in ruby, also provides a few helpers to make it easier to work with the CCK.
+- The [Ruby gem](./ruby) bundles the features and NDJSON lines and expects step definitions implemented in Ruby for whatever the consumer is - it also provides a few helpers for the CCK